 The Department of Earth Sciences offers programs of study leading to the following degrees: B.S. in geology (B.S.
-GEOL); B.S. in meteorology (B.S.
+GEOL), with an option in environmental geology; B.S. in meteorology (B.S.
 MET); B.S. in ocean sciences and coastal studies (B.S.
 OSCS), with an option in physical oceanography; B.A. in the earth sciences (B.A.
-ESCI), with an option in environmental geology; and B.S. in Education (B.S.Ed.) in earth sciences, with secondary education certification in earth and space sciences.
+ESCI), with an option in geology; and B.S. in Education (B.S.Ed.) in earth sciences, with secondary education certification in earth and space sciences.